FuelCell Energy: History

-In 2018, FuelCell Energy earned a $1.5 million research grant from the U.S. Department of Energy (DOE) to develop the company’s fuel cell technology to aid the nuclear industry by converting excess power back into hydrogen.
+In 2018, FuelCell Energy earned a $1.5 million research grant from the U.S. Department of Energy (DOE) to develop the company's fuel cell technology to aid the nuclear industry by converting excess power back into hydrogen.
 That same year, FuelCell began the construction of two plants in Hartford and New Britain as part of a clean energy procurement process for the Connecticut Department of Energy and Environmental Protection (DEEP).

 In November 2018, FuelCell acquired a 14.9-MW fuel cell project in Bridgeport, Connecticut from Dominion Energy for $37 million.
 FuelCell had developed, built and been operating the plant since 2013.
 The plant is powered by five FuelCell stationary fuel cell power plants and an organic rankine turbine that converts heat from the fuel cells into additional electricity, which is sold to Connecticut Light & Power.

-In 2019, FuelCell entered an agreement with Drax Power Station in the UK.
-FuelCell will support a study to evaluate the use of the company’s carbonate fuel cells to capture carbon dioxide emissions from Drax’s biomass boilers, which generate power with sustainable wood pellets sourced from responsibly managed forests.

-In August 2019, Jason Few was named FuelCell’s new president and CEO.
-Prior to FuelCell, Few was president of cloud-based software waste and recycling optimization company Sustayn.
+In 2019, FuelCell entered an agreement with Drax Power Station in the UK to study the use of the company's carbonate fuel cells to capture carbon dioxide emissions from Drax's biomass boilers.
+In August 2019, Jason Few was named FuelCell's new president and CEO.

-In May 2021, FuelCell Energy signed an $8 million contract with the DOE.
-The DOE program is focused on developing system approaches to achieve electrical efficiency with solid oxide fuel cell (SOFC) technology.
-It will allow FuelCell to continue research and development toward commercialization of SOFC.
+In May 2021, the company obtained $8 million from the DOE for solid oxide fuel cell (SOFC) technology development.

-In June 2021, FuelCell completed construction on a bio-fuels fuel cell project with the city of San Bernardino Municipal Water Department (SBMWD).
-The SureSource 1500 plant treats the city’s anaerobic digester gas to produce electricity and thermal energy to support the county’s water reclamation plant.
-As part of the agreement, SBMWD purchases electricity from FuelCell Energy.
+In June 2021, FuelCell completed construction on a project with the city of San Bernardino Municipal Water Department (SBMWD) where a fuel cell treats anaerobic digester gas to produce electricity and thermal energy.

 Products and services

-FuelCell provides on-site power generation, combined heat and power, distributed hydrogen, carbon capture and hydrogen-based long duration storage.